RobinSchmidt/RS-MET/Notes/GuidelinesForTheAPI.md

 - Use const and constexpr whereever possible

-- Always declare members in order of descencing size (reduces padding)
+- Always declare members in order of descending size (reduces padding).
+But: Sometimes padding can actually be beneficial because variables that are _aligned_ in certain ways may be faster to access.
+So - use common sense.
+Maybe document such decisions especially when they appear strange.

 - Use workspaces for operations on arrays that need auxiliary memory to avoid heap allocations for temporary buffers.
 Maybe have convenience functions that allocate a workspace internally (e.g. by declaring a local std::vector) and then calling the workspace based function with that.
+This would create a 2-level API: One convenient high-level API for prototyping and experimentation and one more cumbersome but realtime safe low-level API for production ready code.

 - In low level DSP classes, try to avoid virtual functions as much as possible, especially in small objects (like 1st or 2nd order filters) where the vtable would significantly increase the size